westgarthb/style-transfer-video-processor/README.md

 ## System Requirements

-This algorithm is very computationally intensive so I highly recommended that optimize its performance by installing drivers for [Tensorflow GPU support](https://www.tensorflow.org/install/gpu) if you have access to a CUDA compatible GPU.
+This algorithm is very computationally intensive so I highly recommend optimizing its performance by installing drivers for [Tensorflow GPU support](https://www.tensorflow.org/install/gpu) if you have access to a CUDA compatible GPU.
 Alternatively, you can take advantage of the free GPU resources available through Google Colab Notebooks.